camin-mccluskey/digital-garden/content/cofounder-respect.md

 You can contrast this with companies that are “like a family”.
 In a family respect is granted by admission.
 You respect and work for one another by virtue of who you *are* and one doesn’t need to work to earn that respect.
 In a sports team respect is granted only because it is *earned* and one must continue to perform to keep that level of respect.

-Earning and keeping respect is therefore a mechanism that motivates you co-founder and everyone on the team to consistently perform at their highest level.
+Earning and keeping respect is therefore a mechanism that motivates your co-founder and everyone on the team to consistently perform at their highest level.
 To go above and beyond their own expectations of themselves for others.
 Moreover, respect is a long term motivation.
 You can’t earn respect without continually doing the work or play politics without eventually losing the respect of your colleagues.
 Startups are ultimately positive sum and positive sum games should _only_ be played with [long-term people](https://nav.al/long-term).

 Finally, mutual respect allows people to be radically candid - to say what they think while giving a damn about the person they’re saying it to.
 This is incredibly important for high performance and doubly so for startups.
 You don’t have the luxuries of time or budget so if things are not going to plan you must speak up.
 You have to feel comfortable critiquing work, demanding higher standards, and delivering news people don’t want to hear.
 Equally, you have to feel comfortable, even appreciate, being on the receiving end.
 Respect is the substrate that lets you deliver “bad” news in a way that is constructive.